kdgregory/log4j-aws-appenders/Docs/cloudwatch.md

 		log4j.appender.default.rollInterval=86400000

-The appender provides the following properties (also described in the JavaDoc, where you'll see default values):
+The appender provides the following properties (also described in the JavaDoc):

 Name            | Description
 ----------------|----------------------------------------------------------------